openservicemesh/osm-docs/content/docs/install/manual_demo.md

 | bookwarehouse |     ❌     |     ❌     |     ❌     |      \        |

-To show SMI Traffic Split, you need to deploy an additional application:
+To show the SMI Traffic Split, you need to deploy an additional application:

-- `bookstore-v2` - this is the same container as the first `bookstore` you deployed, but for this demo we will assume that it is a new version of the app we need to upgrade to.
+- `bookstore-v2` - This is the same container as the first `bookstore` you deployed, but for this demo you can assume that it is a new version of the app you need to upgrade to.

 The `bookbuyer`, `bookthief`, `bookstore`, and `bookwarehouse` Pods will be in separate Kubernetes Namespaces with the same names.
 Each new Pod in the service mesh will be injected with an Envoy sidecar container.

-> Note: The following commands must be run in Bash and not in Powershell.
+> Note: The following commands *must* be run in Bash and *not* in Powershell.

 ### Create the Namespaces